carodak/MM/README.md

 Before be saved as JSON files our graphs were networkx graphs

-2 AND 3) CHOOSE THE REPRESENTATION BUT ALSO THE CLASSIFIER
+2) CHOOSE THE REPRESENTATION BUT ALSO THE CLASSIFIER

 We have combined these steps into one script.